IBM/aspera-cli/docs/pandoc/README.md

 ## Usage

 1. In a folder, create a markdown file, e.g. `README.md`
-1. Set an env var to where this library is located:
+1. Set the `DIR_PANDOC` env var to where this library is located:

 ```shell
 export DIR_PANDOC=.../path_to_this_folder